Hemorrhoidectomy

 Clinical studies show:

-• PPH has a lower pain index
+• PPH procedure has a lower pain index

 Most patients resume normal activities within 6 weeks postoperatively.
 Long-term follow-up indicates significant improvement in anal function scores (FAC).
 However, individual outcomes are closely related to the severity of the lesion, surgical technique, and postoperative care.